kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———.
 ‘Sites of Horror: Mao’s Great Famine [with Response]’.
 Edited by Frank Dikötter. *The China Journal*, no. 66 (2011): 155–64.
 [Link](http://www.jstor.org/stable/41262812).
 - Wenqian, Gao. *Zhou Enlai: The Last Perfect Revolutionary*.
 2008.
 - Westad, Odd Arne. *Decisive Encounters: The Chinese Civil War, 1946-1950*.
 2003.
+- Westad, Odd Arne, and Jian Chen. *The Great Transformation: China’s Road from Revolution to Reform*.
+2024.
+- Westad, Odd Arne, and Professor of International History Odd Arne Westad. *Cold War and Revolution: Soviet-American Rivalry and the Origins of the Chinese Civil War, 1944-1946*.
+1993.
 - Westad, Professor of International History Odd Arne. *Brothers in Arms: The Rise and Fall of the Sino-Soviet Alliance, 1945-1963*.
 1998.
 - White, Gordon. *Party and Professionals: The Political Role of Teachers in Contemporary China*.
 2017.
 - White, Tyrene. *China’s Longest Campaign: Birth Planning in the People’s Republic, 1949–2005*.
 2018.
 - Whiting, Allen S. *China Crosses the Yalu: The Decision to Enter the Korean War*, 1960.
 - WHITING, Allen Suess. *Sinkiang: Pawn Or Pivot?*.
 1958.
 - Whyte, Martin King.
 ‘Corrective Labor Camps in China’. *Asian Survey* 13, no. 3 (1973): 253–69.
 [DOI](https://doi.org/10.2307/2643036).
 - ———. *Small Groups and Political Rituals in China*.
-2023.
+1974.
 - ———.
 ‘Urban Life in the People’s Republic’.
 In *The Cambridge History of China: Volume 15: The People’s Republic*, edited by John K. Fairbank and Roderick MacFarquhar, 15:682–742.
 The Cambridge History of China.
 1991.
 [DOI](https://doi.org/10.1017/CHOL9780521243377.011).
 - Whyte, Martin King, and William L. Parish. *Urban Life in Contemporary China*.
 1985.
 - Wilbur, Clarence Martin, and Julie Lien-ying How. *Missionaries of Revolution: Soviet Advisers and Nationalist China, 1920-1927*.
 1989.
 - Williams, Philip F., and Yenna Wu. *The Great Wall of Confinement: The Chinese Prison Camp Through Contemporary Fiction and Reportage*.
 2004.
 - Wilson, Dick. *The Long March, 1935: The Epic of Chinese Communism’s Survival*.
 1971.
 - Wittfogel, Karl A. ‘Some Remarks on Mao’s Handling of Concepts and Problems of Dialectics’. *Studies in Soviet Thought* 3, no. 4 (1963): 251–69.
 [Link](https://www.jstor.org/stable/20098091).
+- ———.
+‘The Legend of “Maoism”’. *The China Quarterly*, no. 1 (1 January 1960): 72–86.
+[Link](http://www.jstor.org/stable/763346).
 - Woeser, Tsering. *Forbidden Memory: Tibet During the Cultural Revolution*.
 2020.
 - ———. *Tibet on Fire: Self-Immolations Against Chinese Rule*.
 2016.
 - Wolf, Margery. *Revolution Postponed: Women in Contemporary China*.
 1985.
 - Wolin, Richard. *The Wind from the East: French Intellectuals, the Cultural Revolution, and the Legacy of the 1960s*.
-Reprint.
 2012.
 - Womack, Brantly. *The Foundations of Mao Zedong’s Political Thought, 1917–1935*.
 2019.
 - ———.
 ‘The Historical Shaping of Mao Zedong’s Political Thought’.
 In *Contemporary Chinese Philosophy*, edited by Frederick J. Adelmann, 27–61.
 1982.
 [DOI](https://doi.org/10.1007/978-94-009-7689-4_2).
 - Wong, John. *Land Reform in the People’s Republic of China: Institutional Transformation in Agriculture*.
 1973.
 - Wood, Alan. *Russia’s Frozen Frontier: A History of Siberia and the Russian Far East 1581 - 1991*.
 2011.
 - Wou, Odoric Y. K. *Mobilizing the Masses: Building Revolution in Henan*.
 1994.
-- Wu, Hongda Harry. *Laogai--the Chinese Gulag*.
-2018.
+- Wu, Hongda Harry. *Laogai: The Chinese Gulag*.
+1992.
+- Wu, Renhua. *六四事件全程實錄*, n.d.
 - Wu, Tien-wei. *The Sian Incident: A Pivotal Point in Modern Chinese History*.
 1976.
 - Wu, Yang.
 ‘Changing Faces in the Chinese Communist Revolution: Party Members and Organization Building in Two Jiaodong Counties, 1928-1948’, 2013.
 [Link](http://circle.ubc.ca/handle/2429/45675).
 - Wu, Yi. *Negotiating Rural Land Ownership in Southwest China: State, Village, Family*.
 2016.